Basic Guidelines to Pregnancy

 •Consume 2-3 servings per week of low mercury fish

 •Aim for 8 ounces of protein per day (this can include the protein in dairy products).

 •Increase fruits and vegetables as well as bran to combat constipation.

 10 Things to Avoid

-•Limit caffeine to 0 – 1 serving per day
+•Limit caffeine to less than 300 mg per day

 •Over the counter herbs and medicinals.
 We know little to nothing about the effects of these products on babies.